Beyond endoscopy for $\mathsf{GL}_2$ over $\mathbb{Q}$ with ramification 1: Poisson summation: Acknowledgements

 \section{Acknowledgements}

-I would like to thank \emph{Bin Xu} for giving me this project, the idea of Shalika germ, the idea of Poisson summation on the semilocal space and for telling me that the isolation in the ramified case is expected to be the sum of all $1$-dimensional representations but not the trivial representation only as in the unramified case.
+I would like to thank \emph{Bin Xu} for giving me this project, the idea of Shalika germ, the idea of Poisson summation on the semilocal space and for telling me that the isolation in the ramified case is expected to be the sum of all $1$-dimensional representations rather than only the trivial representation as in the unramified case.
 I would also like to thank \emph{Taiwang Deng} for the discussion of orbital integrals and \emph{Yueke Hu} for discussions on Kloosterman sums and the approximate functional equation.